-Ben Tunnell’s journey to wellness was indeed a bumpy road.
-But the Heart & Stroke Foundation of Canada was there for the family every step of the way.
-“The Foundation played a huge role in educating us about heart and stroke issues, helping us understand what we could expect in terms of Ben’s surgery, and how to help our son recover and get through what was a very difficult situation,” says Ben’s mom, Leslie Edwardson.
+Ben’s journey to wellness was a scary one, but the Heart & Stroke Foundation of Canada was there for him and his family every step of the way.
+“The Foundation played a huge role in educating us about heart and stroke issues, helping us understand what we could expect in terms of Ben’s surgery, and how to help our son recover and get through what was a very difficult and high-risk situation,” says Leslie.

-The Heart and Stroke Foundation is dedicated to reducing the incidence of disability and death resulting from heart disease and stroke.
+Heart & Stroke is dedicated to reducing the incidence of disability and death resulting from heart disease and stroke.
 Heart disease and stroke are two of the three leading causes of death in Canada.
-The Foundation works to reduce this number through research, education and the promotion of healthy lifestyles.
+Heart and Stroke works to reduce this number through research, education and the promotion of healthy lifestyles.